-Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.
+Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking their skin.

 This spreads individual feathers apart, making them stand up straight.
 Puffiness can happen suddenly and be accompanied by a full-bodied tremor.

-Parrots fluff their feathers to preen, regulate their temperature, and show happiness.
+Parrots fluff their feathers to preen, regulate temperature, and show happiness.

 They may also puff up their feathers to avoid showing weakness when ill.
-Fluffed feathers are paired with growling, eye-pinning, and sinking lower when due to aggressive or defensive behavior.
+Fluffed feathers are paired with growling, eye-pinning, and sinking lower when due to defensive behavior.

-If the parrot is happy to see you, it’ll puff up its feathers and shake its tail.
-If a parrot is cold, it’ll squat to conserve warmth.
+If a parrot is happy to see you, it’ll puff up its feathers and shake its tail.
+When cold, it’ll squat to conserve warmth.
 However, it’ll lift its feathers to promote airflow when it’s too hot.

-All parrots fluff up their feathers because it’s a natural response that allows the parrot to:
+All parrots fluff up their feathers.
+It’s a natural response that enables them to:

 Display Aggression